eastmaels/steemblog.github.io/_posts/account/deanliu/2016-08-14_dailydialogue-beta-0010-i-said-there-is-no-theme-alright.md

 - - -

-This page is synchronized from the post: [DailyDialogue (beta) #0010 I said there is no theme alright?](https://steemit.com/@deanliu/dailydialogue-beta-0010-i-said-there-is-no-theme-alright)
+This page is synchronized from the post: ['DailyDialogue (beta) #0010 I said there is no theme alright?'](https://steemit.com/@deanliu/dailydialogue-beta-0010-i-said-there-is-no-theme-alright)